 True, your garbage disposal does have “blades.”
 However, even though they’re given this name, they are actually grinder plates that depend on centrifugal force in order to grind down food waste.
 Then, that waste is flushed down the drain, and the flow of water (yes, you should keep your faucet running alongside the disposal system) helps the waste move all the way down the drain.
 But what items should you avoid putting down the kitchen sink drain altogether, to help protect the disposal system and the drain itself?

 - Hard Items: This can include things like bones, or fruit pits.
 There are newer garbage disposal systems on the market that advertise they can in fact handle fruit pits, but it’s really better to be safe than sorry in this case and just dispose of them in the trash.

 - Fibrous Food Waste: We’re talking about food items such as cornhusks and celery stalks.
 These items get wrapped up in the moving parts of the garbage disposal, leading to system damage as it struggles to continue normal operation.

 - Pasta and Rice: Yes, your garbage disposal can handle this.
 No, your kitchen sink drain cannot.
 The problem is, pasta and rice expand when they get wet—leading to stubborn drain clogs that you will need a professional to resolve.

 - FOG (Fats, Oils, and Grease): This is another one that’s a drain problem and not a garbage disposal issue.
 What happens is that FOG congeals as it cools.
 So, if it’s cooling off in your drain pipes, clogs will begin forming to the point that you may need a full on pipe replacement.

-Need reliable plumbing services?
-Call BZ Dependable Plumbing & Heating Inc. for quality service and guaranteed satisfaction.
+Need reliable drain cleaning service in Bergen County?
+Call BZ Dependable Plumbing & Heating for quality plumbing services and guaranteed satisfaction.